Director of Special Services

 The Franklin County School District is participating in an ongoing state wide effort to identify, locate and evaluate children birth through twenty-one (birth – 21) who have a physical, mental, communicative and/or emotional disability.
 Early identification of children in

 need of special educational experiences is most important to each child.
 It is the goal of this campaign to identify, locate and, if needed, evaluate all children with disabilities residing in our district.
 This includes children attending private schools (including home schools), highly mobile children (such as migrant and homeless children) and those children who are suspected of having a disability and who are in need of special education services even though they may be advancing grade to grade.
-We are requesting that personnel in your agency refer individuals twenty-one (21) years of age or younger who may have a disability to Shirley Banks, who is the Child Find Coordinator for our district.
+We are requesting that personnel in your agency refer individuals twenty-one (21) years of age or younger who may have a disability to Sheila Dillon, who is the Child Find Coordinator for our district.
 The Child Find Coordinator works with the local Head Start, Human Services, Health and Mental Health agencies, as well as local educational agencies (including private schools and homeschool contacts), physicians and other individuals to identify and locate children out-of-school and in-school who may be in need of special education services.

 Once a referral has been received, it is the responsibility of the Child Find Coordinator to ensure that the process to determine the need for special education services is implemented correctly.
 District personnel, agency personnel and parents/guardians will review data that has been collected to determine the need to pursue special education eligibility.
 A vital part of this process is informing parents of their rights and responsibilities under current law.
 If a decision is made that an evaluation is needed, written parental consent will be obtained prior to the administration of any assessments.
 Assessment instruments and data collection will be conducted in a nondiscriminatory manner.